What Must Be Disclosed When Selling a House in California?

 The California disclosure form gives buyers the information they need to help them decide on purchasing a house.

-“For buyers, it’s their opportunity to find out things about the property that they may not know just from a visual inspection,” explains Karen Anderson, a top real estate agent from Los Angeles who’s been helping sellers navigate disclosures for 25 years.
+“For buyers, it’s their opportunity to find out things about the property that they may not know just from a visual inspection,” explains Karen Anderson, a top real estate agent from Los Angeles who’s been helping sellers navigate disclosures for almost three decades.

-A California disclosure form is probably not going to ruin a sale.
-It helps you sell your home because it shows the buyer and their agent:
+A California disclosure form doesn’t necessarily ruin a sale.
+In contrast, it helps you sell your home because it shows the buyer and their agent that:

 What does a California disclosure form mean for sellers?

-A California disclosure for sellers means that you have explained the material defects on the property.
+A California disclosure for sellers means you’ve spelled out any major issues with the property.
 The form ensures that you have been transparent to the buyers and other stakeholders involved and that they are aware of the material defects and features of the property.

 What does a seller’s disclosure not do?